 Our experience, supported by national data, indicates that participation in a summer transition program, followed by comprehensive robust support throughout the academic year, increases academic excellence.
 The program is designed to simultaneously build upon students’ strengths while customizing services so that all scholars will be able to fully experience and benefit from the scope, scholarship, and scale of the university.
-Additionally, scholars receive an annual summer research scholarship.
+Additionally, scholars receive an annual research scholarship.
 Based on financial need, scholars may receive funding that will eliminate their net cost of attendance.
-The research scholarship covers summer research opportunities for three summers as long as scholars continue to meet all program requirements and maintain full-time enrollment in an approved STEM major.
-Scholars may also apply for additional funding to support summer research opportunities, travel to industry conferences, and other academic enrichment endeavors, as the availability of funds permits.
+The research scholarship covers opportunities beginning summer after first year through graduation, so long as scholars continue to meet all program requirements and maintain full-time enrollment in an approved STEM major.
+Scholars may also apply for additional funding to support research opportunities, travel to industry conferences, and other academic enrichment endeavors, as the availability of funds permit.

 Scholarship award notifications are sent to students the day the Office of Undergraduate Admissions releases acceptance announcements at the end of March.
 You will also see your scholarship award under My Finances on CalCentral(link is external).
 Transfer students are notified of scholarship awarding in mid-May.
 If you do not see a message in the student applicant portal, it is likely you were not awarded the scholarship.